ncdulo/word_tools/CONTRIBUTING.md

 Worth noting that I have been considering adding a `flake8` git hook into this repoository.
 That would implement a more strict approach to following Pep 8 conventions.
 The idea is still being debated thus discussion is welcome.

+### Commit messages
+The commit message is key towards maintaining a complete development history.
+This is something important to me, so I ask that you include at least a sentence or two describing the changes.
+The message doesn't need to break everything down line by line.
+But should provide enough of a summary that the commit's purpose can be discerned by reading the `git log` entry.

+### Branches
+Taking advantage of git's ability to utilize globbing, and of working with branches in general, I try to keep the bulk of work on topic branches.
+What this means is that features, bug fixes, documentation, and just about everything else should be committed into a branch.
+This allows development work to remain separate from `master`, and allows for a more complete history when looking back in time.
+It also allows for greater control over how the source code is applied, or otherwise worked with.

+Most of the topic branches can fall into one of two categories -- features, and issues.
+Thus, I split development up into branches following either `feature/*` or `issue/<issue_number>` formats.
+Minor changes that don't fit into a dedicated stage of work may go directly to master.
+This includes things such as README updates, or version number increments.
+May also include minor tweaks or bug fixes to the code that may not warrant opening a full issue on GitHub.

+If you are working towards a feature, or bug fix, please follow the branch naming conventions.
+This makes work either for everyone involved.

 ### Environment setup
 It is currently recommended to use `virtualenvwrapper` for managing your venvs